trinodb/trino/docs/src/main/sphinx/connector/hive.md

 - `hive.iceberg-catalog-name` for redirecting the query to {doc}`/connector/iceberg`
 - `hive.delta-lake-catalog-name` for redirecting the query to {doc}`/connector/delta-lake`

-### Filesystem cache
+### File system cache

-The connector supports configuring and using [filesystem caching](/object-storage/file-system-cache).
+The connector supports configuring and using [file system caching](/object-storage/file-system-cache).

 (hive-performance-tuning-configuration)=